-According to researchers, the best strategy for keeping weight off is becoming an attentive eater.
+According to researchers, the best strategy for keeping weight off is to become an attentive eater.
 Studies show that practicing three strategies while eating can help you eat less during the day: 1) avoiding distractions, 2) thinking about your food when eating and, 3) remembering what you ate at your previous meal.

 Eaters who are distracted by watching television, listening to the radio or reading, eat more at that meal and even more at the next meal.
 What’s more, anything that causes people to be less aware of the food they consume – e.g. eating in a dimly lit room or removing empty plates from tables in a buffet restaurant – prompts them to eat more.

 Researchers have also found that participants who are instructed to recall the foods they ate at lunch eat less at an afternoon snack compared to people who were not told to pay attention to their food intake.
 If a meal was remembered as satisfying and filling, it reduced later calorie intake.

 The theory: anything you do to enhance your memory of what you eat can help control how much you eat at that meal and especially later on.
 Being distracted or less aware while eating diverts your attention away from food.
 Both scenarios can impair you memory of how much food you ate and, as a result, lead you to overeat.